- Consumer Disclosures

-B. Driving while under the influence of alcohol: Antigua (Vehicles and Road Traffic Act) section 54 (3) – Any police officer may arrest without warrant any person committing an offence under this section.
+B. Driving while under the influence of alcohol: Antigua (Vehicles and Road Traffic Act) section 54 (3) – Any police officer may arrest without warrant any person committing an offense under this section.

 C. Every person found drunk in a public place shall be liable to a penalty fine the amount of which increases with each offence- Licensing (Intoxicating Liquor Act) section 38.

-D. Every person guilty of riotous or disorderly behaviour has committed an offence. – Licensing (Intoxicating Liquor Act) section 39 (1).
+D. Every person guilty of riotous or disorderly behaviour has committed an offense. – Licensing (Intoxicating Liquor Act) section 39 (1).

-2. Penalties of Antigua and Barbuda Law for Alcohol related offences
+2. Penalties of Antigua and Barbuda Law for Alcohol related offenses

 B. Every person found drunk is subject to a penalty not exceeding twenty-five dollars, and on a second conviction within a period of twelve months shall be liable to a penalty not exceeding fifty dollars, and on a third or subsequent conviction within such period of twelve months be liable to a penalty not exceeding one hundred dollars. – Licensing (Intoxicating Liquor) Act section 38.